-Get the defined action values for a certain action like scope: authorization action: tokentype would return a list of the tokentypes scope: authorization action: serial would return a list of allowed serials than one value is returned
+Get the defined action values for a certain action like scope: authorization action: tokentype would return a list of the tokentypes scope: authorization action: serial would return a list of allowed serials

-• unique - if set, the function will raise an exception if more

-• allow_white_space_in_action (bool) - Some policies like emailtext would allow entering text with whitespaces.
+- unique if set, the function will raise an exception if more than one value is returned - allow\white\space\in\action (bool) Some policies like emailtext would allow entering text with whitespaces.
 These whitespaces must not be used to separate action values!